andreasabel/inCode/entry/lenses-products-prisms-sums.md

     *after* we use the lens.
 However, with `Lens s t a b`, if I say "the `s`", you know that I just mean "the `outer` *before* we use the lens", and if I say "the `t`", you know that I mean "the `outer` *after* we use the lens".
+    The profunctor optics version of lens becomes `Lens s t a b = p a b -> p s t`.

     `Lens s t a b` (which is a version of `Lens' outer inner` where we relabel the type variables of the inputs and outputs) is called a [lens